SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ![define-db-schema-deployment](./assets/04-define-db-schema-deploy.png)

 Great!
-The database is initialized and the table with all necessary fields created.
+The database is initialized, and the table with all necessary fields is created.

 ## Examine the database table

 There are multiple ways of viewing your database artifacts on SAP HANA Cloud.
-One would be to use the **SAP HANA Database Explorer** and of course via the CLI if you don't want to use the UI.
-You will find a tutorial in the [Further Reading]() section, if you are interested in how to use the **SAP HANA Database Explorer**.
-You should use the CLI today, because it is quicker. `#TheFutureIsTerminal`
+One would be to use the **SAP HANA Database Explorer** and, of course, the CLI if you don't want to use the UI.
+If you are interested in using the ** SAP HANA Database Explorer **, you will find a tutorial in the [Further Reading]() section.
+You should use the CLI today because it is quicker. `#TheFutureIsTerminal`

-The BAS instance as well as the container image you run locally have the [hana-cli](https://github.com/SAP-samples/hana-developer-cli-tool-example) installed.
+The BAS instance, as well as the container image you run locally, have the [hana-cli](https://github.com/SAP-samples/hana-developer-cli-tool-example) installed.

 👉 Open a new terminal or use an existing one.